 The number, length, colour, and continuity of stripes vary with age, with small juveniles only having two white stripes.
 When juveniles reach a size of 5cm/2 inches, they start to exhibit three lines.
 It is only when they grow larger than 8cm/3.2 inches that a total of six lines start to appear on their body.
 Old individuals sometimes exhibit dashes and dots instead of intact lines.
 Although this soapfish is often called a "six-lined" one, it is not uncommon to encounter adult fish that bear more than six lines.
 In fact, the number of lines on the Six-lined Soapfish can reach a total of nine.
 Adults can reach a total length of approximately 30cm/12 inches, making them a medium-sized fish.

 Soapfish are named for their skin toxins, called grammistin.
 Small glands in the fish's skin release the powerful toxin when the fish perceives stress.
 This toxin, which resembles lathered soap, scares away predators due to its bitter and foul taste.
 If this soapy toxin is ingested at a high enough dosage, it can be lethal.
 Although the toxin is not used to kill prey, its main purpose is purely defensive.
 Scorpionfish species, which are ferocious predators of all kinds of fish, will immediately reject and spit out the caught soapfish after predation.
 Grammistin also has antibiotic and antimicrobial properties.

-Technique: It was quite difficult to get 1 long shot (10 seconds or more) of this frantically moving fish.
-Therefor I filmed it for several minutes and made a composition of the best parts in post-production.
+It was quite difficult to capture a single long shot (10 seconds or more) of this frantically moving fish.
+Therefore, I filmed it for several minutes while trying not to scare it.
+With all the short shots, I was able to create a composition of the best parts in post-production.